anand40090/ALB-springboot/about-me.md

    ![image](https://github.com/anand40090/ALB-springboot/assets/32446706/765a7b8d-7551-40de-941d-3195806492ce)

-#### Step 3 :- Create IAM role for EKS cluster
+#### Step 3 :- Create IAM policy for EKS cluster

 1. This IAM role to be attached to the EKS cluster once the cluster is created
-2. Copy the Jason code from iam_policy.json
+2. Copy the Jason code from iam_policy.json [GitHub Pages](https://github.com/anand40090/ALB-springboot/blob/master/iam_policy.json)
+3. Perform above steps to create IAM policy
+4. Set policy name "AWSLoadBalancerControllerIAMPolicy", this IAM policy is needed while EKS cluster creation

 ### 1. Create VM to use EKSCTL & Kubectl
 (for this use any type of client machine, no dependency on vm type / os.
 Just EKSCTL and Kubectl to work fine)
+> Once the VM is created, login to the VM and install the prerequsites applications
+> To install git, Docker, openjdk-11,

 ![image](https://github.com/anand40090/ALB-springboot/assets/32446706/1adbb4ab-6b96-4062-93ad-3c1084494746)
 ![image](https://github.com/anand40090/ALB-springboot/assets/32446706/b65078e3-e083-4ec6-9b27-ec309f22f630)